Solid fuel: Smokeless fuel

 Solid fuels which produce little smoke or volatiles are made from powdered anthracite coal and supplied in the form of briquettes usually for domestic use either in stoves or open fireplaces.
 The fuel is replacing coal as a fuel for open fires because of the reduction in particulate emissions and its increased efficiency.
 Smokeless fuel burns at a higher temperature and more slowly than a coal fire.
-The term also includes charcoal, made by restricted combustion of dry wood, is also widely used for open air barbecues with food cooked on an open fire.
+The term also includes charcoal, made by restricted combustion of dry wood and widely used at open air barbecues to cook food on an open fire.

 Solid fuels for special applications

 Rocket propellant

 Solid rocket propellant consists of a solid oxidizer (such as ammonium nitrate) bound with flakes or powders of energy compounds (such as RDX) plus binders, plasticizers, stabilizers, and other additives.
-Solid propellant is much easier to store and handle than liquid propellant.
-It also has a higher energy density so it does not require as large of a space for the same amount of stored energy.
+Solid propellant is much easier to store and handle than liquid propellant, and has a higher energy density so requires less space for the same amount of stored energy.

 Calorific value

-The heat available from each type of fuel is very variable, and depends on the carbon and hydrogen content, as well as non-combustible or ash and water content.
-One measure of the heat produced by burning is the Heat of combustion, an exact measure usually determined using bomb calorimetry and demanding complete combustion to carbon dioxide and water.
+The heat available from each type of fuel is variable, and depends on the carbon and hydrogen content, as well as non-combustible or ash and water content.
+One measure of the heat produced by burning is the heat of combustion, an exact measure usually determined using bomb calorimetry and demanding complete combustion to carbon dioxide and water.

 Gaseous fuels like methane have higher values than solid fuels like coal.
 Peat exhibits the lowest value of all common fuels.
 Thus methane has an HHV (Higher heating value) of 55.50 MJ/kg, the highest value of common fuels.